-|Upgradable (addition of channels)||No||Yes|
+Upgradable (addition of channels)||No||Yes|

 A range of probe types supports a host of specialist disciplines and applications requiring both invasive or non-invasive tissue blood flow assessment.

-OxyFlo™ monitors incorporate our proprietary artefact rejection technology, effectively filtering out the presence of motion artefacts in the blood flow signal.
-Substantially reduces and in most cases, completely eliminates motion artefacts or ‘spikes’ in the blood flow data arising from sensor cable movement and/or regular tissue movement (e.g. due to breathing).
+Our multi-channel OxyFlo™ Pro monitors incorporate a proprietary artefact rejection technology, effectively filtering out the presence of motion artefacts in the blood flow signal.
+It substantially reduces and in most cases, completely eliminates motion artefacts or ‘spikes’ in the blood flow data arising from sensor cable movement and/or regular tissue movement (e.g. due to breathing).

-The OxyFlo™ Pro is available as a 2-channel model or, uniquely, as a 4-channel device (OxyFlo™ Pro XL) capable of driving up to 4 probes simultaneously.
-This provides the flexibility to suit all needs, including the simultaneous monitoring of blood flow from multiple tissue sites (e.g. comparison of pathological versus control tissue).
+The OxyFlo™ Pro is available as a 2-channel or as a 4-channel device (OxyFlo™ Pro XL) capable of driving up to 4 probes simultaneously, providing the flexibility to monitor blood flow from multiple tissue sites (e.g. comparison of pathological versus control tissue).
 Furthermore the Pro models feature a touch-sensitive, high-contrast, high viewing-angle display, providing real-time data in both digital and graphical (trace) formats, and access to additional instrument settings.

 Our entire range of tissue monitoring devices offers a choice of traditional 0-5V analogue outputs and a digital (USB) data output that supports direct streaming to the popular LabChart® Pro* charting software by ADInstruments.
-After installing a complimentary Add-on, LabChart will automatically identify the specific type and model of Oxford Optronix monitor and pre-load all the necessary configuration and channel settings, providing the ultimate in ‘plug and play’ convenience.
-For researchers wishing to make multi-parameter measurements, the Add-on supports multiple Oxford Optronix devices at the same time.
+After installing a complimentary add-on, LabChart will automatically identify the specific type and model of Oxford Optronix monitor and pre-load all the necessary configuration and channel settings, providing the ultimate in ‘plug and play’ convenience.
+For researchers wishing to make multi-parameter measurements, the add-on supports multiple Oxford Optronix devices at the same time.

-Our monitors are now provided with a comprehensive 2-year manufacturer’s warranty, covering defects in material or in workmanship.
-An optional extended warranty package, providing up to 6 years of ‘peace of mind’ cover, including preventative maintenance servicing is available at the time of purchase.
+Our monitors are provided with a comprehensive 2-year manufacturer’s warranty, covering defects in material or in workmanship.
+Optional extended warranty packages including preventative maintenance servicing are also available for additional peace of mind.

 A dedicated needle blood flow probe (product code 'MNP100NX-3/10'), immobilized over a pre-determined region of the skull via a stereotactic apparatus was used to non-invasively measure cerebral cortex blood flow in response to temporary MCA occlusion.
 The trace shows continuous blood flow in arbitrary 'blood perfusion units' (BPU) and its response to a period of occlusion, followed by release.